 Information in this catalog is descriptive only and not contractual.
 All listed courses and programs are current at the time of printing, but are subject to change without notice based on enrollment, faculty availability, and other considerations.
 Bethel reserves the right to withdraw a course or program or to limit its enrollment.
 Bethel reserves the right to add a new program and related courses to this catalog after publication, upon approval from the related state and/or accrediting organizations.
 In this event, the new program and courses will be provided, with their effective terms, at https://www.bethel.edu/adult-undergrad/academics/catalog/.

 Although Bethel publishes program information and materials and assigns advisors, the student is ultimately responsible to assure that he or she has fulfilled all graduation requirements.
 Bethel reserves the right to withdraw a previously awarded degree if it is subsequently determined that the student did not complete degree requirements.

 During the course of the academic year, catalog information may change.
-Any changes made during the academic year will only be reflected in the online catalog.
+Any changes made during the academic year will only be reflected in the online catalog, which may include addenda.
 The printed catalog serves as an archive of catalog information available at the beginning of the academic year.
-The printed version of the catalog is available for download on the main catalog page where there is a listing of the current catalogs for the various schools at Bethel University, as well as several PDF archived files of previous years' catalogs.
+The printed version of the catalog is available for download on the main catalog page where there is a listing of the current catalogs for the various schools at Bethel University, several PDF archived files of previous years' catalogs, and any catalog addenda.
 Together, the printed version of the catalog and the online catalog serve as the official record of any catalog changes.